Explore our article library of tips and how-tos.

 As fall and winter creep in, your outside vegetable garden produces less and less until it stops altogether.
 But why should fresh veggies and herbs be a summertime-only harvest?
 You can bring those plants inside and, with a little set-up, produce food inside all winter.
-Here are some tips to get your inside garden going.
+Pat Noble Lumber has some tips to help you get your inside garden going.

 The first decision to make for your indoor garden is hydroponics or soil.
 Hydroponics is a water-based method of growing plants where the roots of the plant are fed directly with a nutrient solution.
 Working with soil inside is the same as outside – plant the seed, give it water and light, and it’ll grow.

 There are some pros and cons to both methods of growing.
 Vegetable plants grown hydroponically tend to grow quicker, bigger, and have a higher yield than plants grown in soil.
 Hydroponics is a leader in the category of space efficiency and water cost.
 Because roots get bigger in soil than in water, using soil takes up more growing space.
 And since water is recirculated in a hydroponic system, you don’t lose as much to evaporation.